-It should be noted that it is proposed that the substituted functions, i.e. eqns.
-(3.1), (4.1) and (5.1), are approximated from a series of FEM analyses for the particular UGS system and its geomechanical parameters (see the numerical example at the end of the paper).
+It should be noted that the substituted functions, i.e. eqn.
+(3.1), (4.1) and (5.1), are proposed to be approximated from a series of FEM analyses for the particular UGS system and its geomechanical parameters (see the numerical example at the end of the paper).